Moesif/moesif-apollo-graphql-example/README.md

 # Moesif Apollo GraphQL Example

-[Moesif](https://www.moesif.com) is the most advanced API analytics platform with native [support for GraphQL](https://www.moesif.com/docs/platform/graphql/).
+[Moesif](https://www.moesif.com/features/graphql-analytics) is an API Analaytics and monitoring platform for [GraphQL](https://www.moesif.com/features/graphql-analytics).

-[Apollo](https://www.apollographql.com/) is one of the most popular frameworks for creating and using [GraphQL](https://graphql.org/learn/) in the node ecosystem.
+[Apollo](https://www.apollographql.com/) is a popular frameworks for creating and using [GraphQL](https://graphql.org/learn/) in the Node.js ecosystem.

 This example builds upon the [get started example](https://www.apollographql.com/docs/apollo-server/essentials/server.html#middleware) from the official guide on Apollo's website to demonstrate how you can set up Moesif quickly using the [moesif express](https://www.moesif.com/docs/server-integration/express/) middleware.